jade-package/JADE/README.md

 This JADE code has been interfaced with Gaussian, Gamess, Turbomole. the popular TDDFT/TDA has been interfaced, TDHF/CIS is also possible.
-ADC(2)/CC2 is also interfaced with Turbomole.
+ADC(2)/CC2 is also interfaced with Turbomole. the interface with the semi-emperical MNDO code is also implemented in this release.

 The Langevin Dynamics is implemented now.

-Some of the code is still in progress, which would be updated later, if possible, such as addtional interface to Molpro, Q-CHEM et al., spin orbital coupling, ONIOM/QM/MM feature, force field based dynamics.
+Some of the code is still in progress or in testing stage, which would be updated later, if possible. addtional interface to Molpro, Q-CHEM et al., spin orbital coupling, ONIOM/QM/MM feature, force field based dynamics.